Webtoon (platform): 2020–present

 In April 2023, Webtoon announced a creative partnership with Ubisoft on Assassin's Creed: Forgotten Temple, an original webcomic set in the Assassin's Creed universe.
 The series is published by Redice Studio.
 Webtoon teamed up with Discord in May 2023 and announced a dedicated Webtoon Discord server as well as a content collaboration for the original webcomic miniseries Wumpus Wonderventures, created in partnership with Merryweather Media.

 In March 2024, Dark Horse partnered with Webtoon to republish "the entire run of Avatar: The Last Airbender comics online on the Webtoon platform".
 Then in 2025, this partnership expanded to include the "vertical scroll digital versions of The Witcher, The Legend of Korra, Critical Role: The Mighty Nein Origins, Cyberpunk 2077, and Plants vs. Zombies"; the latter four series are exclusive to Webtoon.

 In March 2025, Webtoon partnered with Dropout to launch a comic adaptation of Fantasy High, the first campaign of the actual play webseries Dimension 20.
 In April 2025, they partnered with IDW Publishing to release IDW comics reformatted for the Webtoon platform starting with Godzilla: Unnatural Disasters, Beneath the Trees Where Nobody Sees by Patrick Horvath, and They Called Us Enemy by George Takei.

 In June 2025, MyFutprint Entertainment's Saturday AM partnered with Webtoon to republish a slate of the publisher’s most popular series to the Webtoon platform.
 The first wave will include flagship series like Apple Black, Clock Striker, and Hammer.
 The Saturday AM series will launch on the platform throughout the second half of 2025.
 Through this collaboration, Webtoon and Saturday AM will "further expand the reach of these powerful stories, featuring creators and characters across a wide range of backgrounds, races, ethnicities, genders, and sexualities."

+In April 2026, it was announced that Webtoon Entertainment was collaborating with artificial intelligence (AI) avatar technology company Genies.
+The partnership would let creators make their characters into interactive AI avatars.

 Userbase

 The userbase of Webtoon grew rapidly after the service was released globally, with 10 million people reading on the platform daily and 35 million people monthly.
 In Asia, several webtoons receive 5 million views per week.
 In 2016, 42% of the webtoon creators on Line Webtoon were female, as were 50% of its 6 million active daily readers.
 75% of the users in North America are 24 or younger, and 64% are female.

 Between 2020 and 2021, Webtoon paid out more than $27 million to its base of more than 120,000 creators who publish in English.
 In Korea, top creators earn an average of $250,000 per year.
 The top creator earned around $9 million in 2021.

 As of March 2023, Webtoon had grown to receive more than 125 billion views annually.
-It has 85.6 million monthly active users worldwide and has become the top webcomic platform in the United States, with 12.5 million monthly active users.
+It has 85.6 million monthly active users worldwide and has become the top webcomic platform in the U.S., with 12.5 million monthly active users.